tendermint/spec/rfc/004-abci++.md

 The application is expected to cache the block data for later execution.

-The `isValidator` flag is set according to whether the current node is a validator of a full node.
-This is intended to allow for beginning validator dependent computation that will be included later in vote extensions.
-(An example of this is threshold decryptions of ciphertexts)
+The `isValidator` flag is set according to whether the current node is a validator or a full node.
+This is intended to allow for beginning validator-dependent computation that will be included later in vote extensions.
+(An example of this is threshold decryptions of ciphertexts.)

 ### DeliverTx rename to FinalizeBlock